jcalz23/logo_detection_w281/README.md

 Fig.3 - Formulas for Texture Features from Co-Occurrence Matrix (from **CITE PAPER**)
 </p>

+The implementation of these non-learned features can be found in [general_feature_extraction.ipynb](./general_feature_extraction.ipynb).

 ## Mixed Models from Non-Learned Features
-With the non-learned features described above, we fit a set of models on each of three feature sets: SIFT BOW only, other non-learned features only (shape, color texture), and the combination of SIFT BOW and other non-learned features.
-The goal of this exercise was to understand how effective each of the feature sets are alone, and if any performance lift is achieved by training on them jointly.
+With the non-learned features described above, we fit a set of models on each of three feature sets: BoW SIFT only, GFE only (shape, color texture), and the combination of BoW SIFT and GFE.
+The goal of this exercise is to understand how effective each of the feature sets are alone, and if any performance lift is achieved by training on them jointly.

 For each feature set explored, three model forms were fit, tuned (using validated set), and evaluated:  Support Vector Machine, K-Nearest Neighbors, and Multinomial Logistic Regression.
 The validation set was used to tune the hyperparameters of each model.
-The top model configurations are displayed in Table _ below.
+The top model configurations are displayed in Figure 4 below.
 <p align = "center">
 <img src = "./images/gfe_model_descriptions.png" >
 </p>